Private Esko Makela

 Three weeks later Makela was sent to No. 20 Canadian Army Basic Training Centre in Brantford followed by Advanced Training at A10 Canadian Infantry Training Center at Camp Borden.
 He was at #10 District Depot in Winnipeg when on July 10, 1943 his request for transfer to the 1st Canadian Parachute Battalion was approved.
 Less than two weeks later he embarked with the Battalion to the U.K. and on September 18 he became a qualified Parachutist at No. 1 Parachute Training School in Ringway.
 He subsequently became a qualified Marksman (Rifle & Bren).

 Over the next 8 ½ months Makela continued to train with the Battalion in preparation for Operation Overlord, code-name for the invasion of Normandy.
-On D-Day, June 6, 1944, he parachuted into France and fought with his comrades to successfully secure all objectives assigned to them.
+On D-Day, June 6, 1944, he parachuted into France as part of B Coy and fought with his comrades to successfully secure all objectives assigned to them.
 After nearly three months of bitter fighting, the Battalion returned to England to regroup and refit.

 But the war was not over yet for Makela.
 He fought with the Battalion in the Ardennes Offensive, known as the Battle of the Bulge and parachuted into Germany on March 24, 1945 during Operation Varsity, the largest Airborne operation in history.
 Makela survived the war returned to civilian life to pursue his career as a tailor.
 He married Irene Kuchar and continued to live in Simcoe until his passing on October 16, 1998.
 He and his wife are both resting peacefully at Oakwood Cemetery.